Free Yes or No Tarot Reading Online

 How do I frame a yes/no tarot question?

-State the question clearly and specifically: 'Will the job offer come through this week?' is better than 'Will I be employed?'
-Specific questions yield more resonant card pulls.
+State the question clearly and specifically: 'Should I prepare for this job opportunity this week?' is better than 'Will I be employed?'
+Specific questions create more focused card pulls.

 Get Your Free Yes/No Answer